amiable-dev/amiable-docusaurus/blog/2024-11-30-implementing-ai-metadata/index.md

 - Extensible
 - Well-documented

-You can find the complete implementation in our [GitHub repository](https://github.com/amiable-dev/amiable-docusaurus), and we welcome contributions and suggestions for improvements.</parameter
+You can find the complete implementation in our [GitHub repository](https://github.com/amiable-dev/amiable-docusaurus), and we welcome contributions and suggestions for improvements.